 Each time a word is spoken the participants say either “Yay” if the word passes the test or “nay” if there’s an association.

 If enough people say “nay” and the facilitator deems there to be an association, then the person who spoke the word steps out of the group or drops out of the circle and the game continues.

-The winner is the last person remaining, and they are awarded a nominal prize by the facilitator.
+The winner of the disassociated word game energizing activity is the last person remaining, and they are awarded a nominal prize by the facilitator.